renaissance-publishing/renaissance/content/chapters/15-wealth-income-and-lifestyles.md

 | 4     | 2 shift Job |
 | 5     | 5 shift Job |

-Note that *level 5 Trade Goods,* for example, represent very small and very valuable items—rare gems, legendary jewelry, priceless relics, deeds to valuable lands and so on.
+Note that *level 5 Trade Goods,* for example, represent very small and very valuable items — rare gems, legendary jewelry, priceless relics, deeds to valuable lands and so on.
 Carrying around this kind of wealth might make a character a target for bandits, and may tempt even the most honest to theft.

 ### Currency